-The Tennessee Division of Air Pollution Control (TDAPC) currently operates one (1) PM 2.5 FRM monitor and one (1) continuous PM 2.5 monitor in this area.
-The TDAPC believes the operation of the existing PM 2.5 monitors; (FRM and continuous), are sufficient to properly characterize the particulate air quality in the entire Clarksville, TN-KY MSA and comply with the requirements for both population and concentration based monitoring identified in the revised monitoring regulations as found at 40 CFR58,AppD.
-The TDAPC would like to invite the
+The Tennessee Division of Air Pollution Control (TDEC DAPC) currently operates one (1) PM2.5 FEM continuous monitor at site 47-125-2001.
+This provides sufficient characterization of the particulate air quality in the entire Clarksville, TN-KY MSA and complies with the requirements for both population and concentration-based monitoring identified in the regulations found at 40 CFR 58, Appendix D.